 Soils that change volume significantly as their moisture content changes.

-The manufacturer that constructs the home in accordance with HUD codes and under HUD inspections, in other words the builder.
+The manufacturer that constructs the home in accordance with HUD Code and under HUD inspections.
+In other words, the builder.

-A dwelling unit fabricated in a off-site manufacturing facility to be installed at a building site.
-A modular home is considered a factory built, but unlike a manufactured home it is not built to the national preemptive HUD CODE.
-Factory built homes are constructed to comply with the local prescribed building codes.
+A dwelling unit fabricated in an off-site manufacturing facility to be installed at a building site.
+A modular home is considered factory-built, but unlike a manufactured home it is not built to the national preemptive HUD Code.
+Factory-built homes are constructed to comply with the local prescribed building codes.

 The Federal Housing Administration within the U.S. Department of Housing and Urban Development.

-A term referring to the individual sections of a home. ( A double wide is two floors; a triple wide is three floors).
+A term referring to the individual sections of a home.
+For example, a double wide is two floors, a triple wide is three floors, etc.